 1 to use the template in Annex 2 in proposing agenda items for WRCs;

-2 to participate in regional activities for the preparation of future WRC agendas.
+2 to participate in regional activities for the preparation of future WRC agendas. ;

+invites Conference Preparatory Meeting

+to include a brief summary of contributions which have been received by the second session of the CPM under WRC standing agenda item mentioned in resolves 1 in the CPM Report.

-ANNEX 1 TO RESOLUTION 804 (Rev.WRC-12)
+ANNEX 1 TO RESOLUTION 804 (Rev.WRC-19)